1924 Pittsburgh Panthers football team: West Virginia

 After intermission, Mountaineer punter, Oliker, punted out of bounds on the West Virginia 27-yard line.
 "On the next play the Panther forwards tore a wide hole at right guard and (Oliver) Harris crawled through and raced for a touchdown.
 The stands went wild."
 Milo Gwosden added the extra point and Pitt led 7 to 0.
 The Panthers missed a 20-yard field goal on their next possession.
 The last quarter began with West Virginia stopping the Panther offense on fourth down on the Panther 39-yard line.
 The Mountaineers advanced the ball by forward passes to the 7-yard line.
 Eckberg gained two yards on first down.
 On second down Nardacci plunged to the two and fumbled.
 Pitt back John Harding fell on the ball on the one-yard line.
 "Nardacci's old weakness of fumbling within the scoring zone cost the Mountaineers a touchdown."
 Pitt punted and West Virginia regained possession on the Pitt 25-yard line.
 On third down Ulard Hangartner intercepted a Nardacci pass and rambled to the West Virginia 13-yard line.
 "He should have crossed the line but Nardacci stopped him in spite of a four-man interference.
 Schmitt negotiated the rest of the distance on a wide sweep around West Virginia's right end."
 Gwosden converted the placement and Pitt led 14 to 0.
 Pitt center, Marsh Johnson, and Mountaineer end, Graham, were banished from the game for fighting.
 On West Virginia's next possession their offense advanced the ball to the Pitt 10-yard line.
 On first down "Nardacci went off left tackle, reversed his field and scored a touchdown."
 He added the extra point and the final score read 14 to 7 in favor of Pitt.
 West Virginia finished the season with an 8-1 record.

-The Pitt lineup for the game against West Virginia was Blair McMillin (left end), Zoner Wissinger (left tackle), Ulhardt Hangartner (left guard), Marsh Johnson (center), Noble Frank (right guard), Thomas Murdoch (right tackle), John Kifer (right end), William Ashbaugh (quarterback), John Harding (left halfback), Joeseph Schmitt (right halfback) and Olivr Harris (fullback).
+The Pitt lineup for the game against West Virginia was Blair McMillin (left end), Zoner Wissinger (left tackle), Ulhardt Hangartner (left guard), Marsh Johnson (center), Noble Frank (right guard), Thomas Murdoch (right tackle), John Kifer (right end), William Ashbaugh (quarterback), John Harding (left halfback), Joeseph Schmitt (right halfback) and Oliver Harris (fullback).
 Substitutes appearing in the game for Pitt were Ralph Chase, Alfred Amann, J. W. Evans, Milo Gwosden, Carl Sauer, Frank Benedict, Andy Gustafson, Wendell Steele, Harold Akins and Robert Irwin.
 The game was played in 15-minute quarters.